Skip to main content

 Skip table of contents

-Code of Conduct (CAN) - Requirements
+Canada Code of Conduct Requirements

 This article offers further details regarding the thirteen Element Codes presented in the Code of Conduct for the Credit and Debit Card Industry in Canada.
-Although Partners will only be required to work with Payrix to resolve Element Codes 1, 2, and 13, we have detailed the other Element Codes for a better understanding of Payrix and partner’s shared responsibility to follow the Code requirements.
+Although Partners will only be required to work with Payrix to resolve Element Codes 1, 2, and 13, we have detailed the other Element Codes for a better understanding of Payrix and each Partner’s shared responsibility to follow the Code requirements.

 Element 1: Transparency and Disclosure Element